Waikato/weka-wiki/docs/text_categorization_with_weka.md

 # UTF-8

 In case you are working with text files containing non-ASCII characters, e.g., Arabic, you might encounter some display problems under Windows.
 Java was designed to display [UTF-8](http://en.wikipedia.org/wiki/utf-8), which should include arabic characters.
 By default, Java uses [code page 1252](http://en.wikipedia.org/wiki/cp1252) under Windows, which garbles the display of other characters.
-In order to fix this, you will have to modify the java command-line with which you start up Weka (taken from [this](https://list.waikato.ac.nz/pipermail/wekalist/2008-July/013981.html) post):
+In order to fix this, you will have to modify the java command-line with which you start up Weka:

 ```bash
   java -Dfile.encoding=utf-8 -classpath ...